jquery/learn.jquery.com/page/javascript-101/syntax-basics.md

 ### Comments

-JavaScript has support for single and multi-line comments.
+JavaScript has support for single- and multi-line comments.
 Comments are ignored by the JavaScript engine and therefore have no side-effects on the outcome of the program.
 Use comments to document the code for other developers.
 Libraries like [JSDoc](http://code.google.com/p/jsdoc-toolkit/, "JSDoc Toolkit") are available to help generate project documentation pages based on commenting conventions.

 ```
 // Single and multi line comments.

-// this is an example of a single line comment.
+// This is an example of a single line comment.

 /*
  * this is an example